ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Introduction to Gulp

-Gulp is a JavaScript task runner that will help us automate a time-consuming tasks like CSS compressing, Sass compile, image optimization, and other tasks.
+Gulp is a JavaScript task runner that will help us automate a time consuming tasks like CSS compressing, Sass compile, image optimization, and other tasks.

 We need to install [Gulp](http://gulpjs.com/) globally in our system, and later we will see how to install it as a package inside out theme.
 Assuming Node.js is installed in our machine, we can install Gulp using npm like: